-Most female breeding pigs (called sows) in the U.S. spend their reproductive lives confined to a gestation crate.
+Most female breeding pigs (sows) in the U.S. spend their reproductive lives confined to a gestation crate.
 These crates are barely bigger than the sow’s body and prohibit her from turning around.
-Sows are artificially inseminated and kept in their gestation stalls until a few days before birth; at which time they are moved to equally restrictive farrowing crates to give birth.
+Sows are artificially inseminated and kept in their gestation stalls until a few days before delivering, at which time they are moved to equally restrictive farrowing crates to give birth.
 They remain there while nursing their young, and then are placed back in their gestation crates and re-inseminated.
 This cycle continues for several years, until the sows are no longer as productive and are sent to slaughter.

 - In natural environments, about 24 hours before giving birth pregnant pigs will leave their social group to collect branches and soft materials to build a nest.
 The mother will stay isolated in her nest with her newborns for the first week, which allows her to develop a strong bond with her piglets.

 - Both male and female pigs are raised for food.